-This par 72 course is playable from a variety of tees.
+This par-72 course is playable from a variety of tees.
 For men, the layout stretches from 6,405 yards to a muscular 7,169—enough space to tee it high and let it fly.
 Shorter hitters can play from the red tees, where the course measures 5,875 yards.
 There are a number of memorable holes, but the finishing stretch (14–18) is what most folks remember.
-It includes both massive (14) and drivable (16) four pars, plus a sexy three par through the cypress trees, topped off by a heroic carry over a corner of the lake at the finishing hole.
+It includes both massive (14) and drivable (16) four-pars plus a sexy three-par through the cypress trees topped off by a heroic carry over a corner of the lake at the finishing hole.

 A friendly restaurant and bar await golfers after the finish as does a well-stocked pro shop.
 It’s easy to book your tee time online.

-Just book your tee time online and you’re set.
+Just book your tee time online, and you’re set.
 And when you’re done, enjoy the popular restaurant.

 Lincoln Park isn’t the only local 18 with views.
-If you venture into the Golden Gate National Recreation Area you’ll find the Presidio Golf Course, a layout that dates back to 1892.
+If you venture into the Golden Gate National Recreation Area, you’ll find the Presidio Golf Course, a layout that dates back to 1892.
 It was named a National Historic Landmark in 1962.

-This is another par 72 course of moderate length (6,422 from the championship tees; 5,306 from the red markers) but with enough elevation change to make it a blast to traverse.
-Experience a bevy of beautiful views while you navigate a number of interesting holes, including a quartet of three pars (Nos.
-4, 7, 12 and 15) that are second to none.
+This is another par-72 course of moderate length (6,422 from the championship tees; 5,306 from the red markers) but with enough elevation change to make it a blast to traverse.
+Experience a bevy of beautiful views while you navigate a number of interesting holes, including a quartet of three-pars (Nos.
+4, 7, 12, and 15) that are second to none.

 The course is a bit tattered at the edges, but a movement by the SF Public Golf Alliance is afoot to restore its legendary features.
 Golf architects come to the course from all parts, marveling at its raw beauty and the tantalizing restoration prospects.
 The course is a delight to play and is truly a good walk enhanced by the hand of a master architect.

-Golf at the Ritz-Carlton Half Moon Bay
+The Ritz-Carlton Half Moon Bay

-The Old Course is more traditional and it, too, provides a strong finish: the 18th hole is a four par measuring 413 yards and it is second to none for raw beauty, drama, the scent of the sea and an unforgettable vista.
-Stop by the fire pits just beyond the final green for a libation after you’ve putted out and if you conclude at dusk, Mother Nature will finish your day in style.
-The Hotel offers a number of dining options.
+The Old Course is more traditional, and it too provides a strong finish; the 18th hole is a four-par measuring 413 yards, and it is second to none for raw beauty, drama, the scent of the sea, and an unforgettable vista.
+Stop by the fire pits just beyond the final green for a libation after you’ve putted out, and if you conclude at dusk, Mother Nature will finish your day in style.
+The hotel offers a number of dining options.
 Booking online streamlines getting a tee time.

 When you’re finished playing, check out the Grill and the Pro Shop in the Clubhouse.

-The SF Bay Area has it all
+The SF Bay Area Has It All